 Source: Undersander D., et. al. (2022).
 Pastures for profit: A guide for rotational grazing.
 University of Wisconsin-Extension.

 The context of your farm will help you determine your pasture seed mix.
 Here are a few recommendations to take into consideration on building your mix:

 - Look at what works in your local environment and climate.
 It also can be helpful to look at what native plant species were common in your region 100-150 years ago.
 This will give you more background on plant species that might have more success on your farm.

 - Use the USDA Forage Suitability Groups based on the NRCS soil maps through the web soil survey.
 This online tool will allow you to access a list of forages that should work well in your climate and soil type.
 From here you can use this list as a starting point to see what forage species may work well for goats.

 - Consider anti-parasitic species.
 These plants, such as chicory and birdsfoot trefoil, have natural tannins, which can help with managing parasite issues with small ruminants.

 - Keep in mind pasture diversity, as noted earlier.

 Goat forage seed mix we use on our farm

-On our farm, Cylon Rolling Acres, I’ve taken the approach listed in the section above on how I’ve created by goat pasture seed mix.
+On our farm, Cylon Rolling Acres in Western Wisconsin, I’ve taken the approach listed in the section above on how I’ve created by goat pasture seed mix.
 Additionally, I’ve observed our goats tend to graze legumes over grasses, so I’ve intentionally focused on a grass-legume mix.
 I also have looked at whitetail deer food plot mixes as ideas for forage seed mix options and inspiration.